Yashtripathi6108/ProjectDemocracy/README.md

 # ProjectDemocracy
-This is new project for promoting democracy in the world India is a democracy.
+This is new project for promoting democracy in the world.
+India is a democracy.